alex-miller-0/Ethereum_Standard_Dividends/README.md

 # Contracts

-This project contains two sets of contracts. **Token** contracts were forked from [The DAO](https://github.com/slockit/DAO) and are meant to comply with [ERC 20](https://github.com/ethereum/EIPs/issues/20) standards.
+This project contains two sets of contracts.

+**Token** contracts were forked from [The DAO](https://github.com/slockit/DAO) and are meant to comply with [ERC 20](https://github.com/ethereum/EIPs/issues/20) standards.
 They represent fungible tokens that are purchased during a crowdsale period.
-A minimum number of tokens must be purchased before the crowdsale ends; otherwise, all ether is refunded. **Dividend** contracts were forked from the [Digix DAO](https://github.com/DigixGlobal/digixdao-contracts) and allow token holders to request a share of the revenue collected during the previous quarter.
+A minimum number of tokens must be purchased before the crowdsale ends; otherwise, all ether is refunded.

+**Dividend** contracts **(TODO)** are forked from the [Digix DAO](https://github.com/DigixGlobal/digixdao-contracts) and allow token holders to request a share of the revenue collected during the previous quarter.
 To claim dividends, the token holders must send a number of tokens to the dividends contract at the end of the quarter.
 Strictly speaking, these are not dividends, but are instead *rewards*, as they must be requested by the holder.

 # Testing and Development